Muhammad-1990/Hashmonic/README.md

 The best use case for Hashmonic is to enable a user to encrypt data that can be safely and confidently stored or transmitted digitally.

 ## Disclaimer
-Hashmonic has no control over the usage/maintenance of this website as it is decentralized and its codebase unchangable.
+Hashmonic has no control over the usage/maintenance of this website as it is decentralized.
 Although we have done everything in our knowledge to provide a clear and safe solution to online encryption, we warrent no gurentees for the safety of your data.
 Use with caution and at your own risk.
 Your data is at risk everywhere.
 Be responsible with your encryption and never give out your password.